Human extinction: Voluntary extinction

-Some philosophers adopt the antinatalist position that human extinction would not be a bad thing, but a good thing.
+Some philosophers adopt the antinatalist position that human extinction would be a beneficial thing.
 David Benatar argues that coming into existence is always serious harm, and therefore it is better that people do not come into existence in the future.
-Further, Benatar, animal rights activist Steven Best, and anarchist Todd May, posit that human extinction would be a positive thing for the other organisms on the planet, and the planet itself, citing, for example, the omnicidal nature of human civilization.
-The environmental view in favor of human extinction is shared by the members of Voluntary Human Extinction Movement and the Church of Euthanasia who call for refraining from reproduction and allowing the human species to go peacefully extinct, thus stopping further environmental degradation.
+Further, Benatar, animal rights activist Steven Best, and anarchist Todd May posit that human extinction would be a positive thing for the other organisms on the planet and the planet itself, citing, for example, the omnicidal nature of human civilization.
+The environmental view in favor of human extinction is shared by the members of the Voluntary Human Extinction Movement and the Church of Euthanasia, who call for refraining from reproduction and allowing the human species to go peacefully extinct, thus stopping further environmental degradation.

 In fiction

 Jean-Baptiste Cousin de Grainville's 1805 science fantasy novel Le dernier homme (The Last Man), which depicts human extinction due to infertility, is considered the first modern apocalyptic novel and credited with launching the genre.
-Other notable early works include Mary Shelley's 1826 The Last Man, depicting human extinction caused by a pandemic, and Olaf Stapledon's 1937 Star Maker, "a comparative study of omnicide".
+Other notable early works include Mary Shelley's 1826 The Last Man, depicting human extinction caused by a pandemic, and Olaf Stapledon's 1937 Star Maker, "a comparative study of omnicide."

-Some 21st century pop-science works, including The World Without Us by Alan Weisman, and the television specials Life After People and Aftermath: Population Zero pose a thought experiment: what would happen to the rest of the planet if humans suddenly disappeared?
-A threat of human extinction, such as through a technological singularity (also called an intelligence explosion), drives the plot of innumerable science fiction stories; an influential early example is the 1951 film adaption of When Worlds Collide.
+Some 21st-century pop-science works, including The World Without Us by Alan Weisman and the television specials Life After People and Aftermath: Population Zero, pose a thought experiment: what would happen to the rest of the planet if humans suddenly disappeared?
+A threat of human extinction, such as through a technological singularity (also called an intelligence explosion), drives the plot of innumerable science fiction stories; an influential early example is the 1951 film adaptation of When Worlds Collide.
 Usually the extinction threat is narrowly avoided, but some exceptions exist, such as R.U.R. and Steven Spielberg's A.I.